verdverm/dstk/README.md

 `dstk -c <clustername> login <nodename>`

-Environment variables from the Dockerfiles are missing on login...
+Environment variables from the Dockerfiles are missing on login. requires sudo access for `docker-enter (nsenter)`.

 ### Open Ambari Shell